 In comes the merge statement

-MERGE might sound like an odd tool to use for this, especially since you’re only planning to do an update, no inserts or deletes.
+MERGE might sound like an odd tool to use for this, especially since you’re only planning to do an insert, no updates or deletes.
 The thing that makes it awesome is the

 OUTPUT clause.
 I know what you’re thinking…“but the output clause is supported on insert statements too”…yes…you’re right; but when using merge, you get something a little extra with the